PCsXcetra/DerbyCon-2019Files/README.md

 That being said my tools are designed so you don't have to run the malicious code to decode what it is doing.

+2019-11-15 Uploaded just the tools 7Zipped no password.

 You can view the blogpost that these tools go with here https://pcsxcetrasupport3.wordpress.com/2019/07/07/those-pesky-powershell-shellcodes-and-how-to-understand-them/